etlegacy/etlegacy/README.md

 INTRODUCTION
 ============

-ET: Legacy is based on the [raedwulf-et project](https://bitbucket.org/tcmreastwood/raedwulf-et/) which in turn is based on the GPL'd source code of Wolfenstein: Enemy Territory.
+Enemy Territory: Legacy is based on the [raedwulf-et](https://bitbucket.org/tcmreastwood/raedwulf-et/) project which in turn is based on the GPL'd source code of Wolfenstein: Enemy Territory.

 The main goals of the project are fixing bugs, cleaning up the codebase and adding useful features while remaining compatible with the ET 2.60b version.